szy4806384/lm_on_decison_making/README.md

 # Data Generation

+Steps for simplified environment generation and goals creating are written in ```generate_simple_VH```.
 You may refer to the file ```LAPKT_Action_Generation.ipynb``` for our way to generate expert demonstration for our project.
 The code leverages SIW+BFSF algorithm to search for optimal action list for two fully observing agents.

 # Language Model on Deicsion Making